 The best estate plan is the plan that is right for you.
-At MNR Law, we listen to your concerns and goals, and recommend the plans and tools that serve your needs and objectives.
-L. Ashley Brooks, MNR’s estate and trust attorney, is honored by the trust conveyed to her when clients entrust their legacies to her, and make her a part of their long-term team of advisors.
+At M&R Law, we listen to your concerns and goals and recommend the plans and tools that serve your needs and objectives.
+L. Ashley Brooks, M&R Law’s estate and trust attorney, is ready to help clients create a plan of their lives.
+She also is honored when clients entrust their legacies to her, making her a part of their long-term team of advisers.

 Planning for Same-Sex Couples

 In the landmark case of United States v.
 Windsor (in 2013), the United States Supreme Court ruled that prohibiting same-sex couples from marrying violated the Due Process Clause of the Fifth Amendment of the United States Constitution.
 While married, same-sex couples are now entitled to privileges previously only extended to married, opposite-sex couples, it is critical that they, as all married couples, engage in thorough estate planning to ensure their specific objectives are met.